Academic College/School Nominations Deadline: Monday, January 31, 2022, by 11:59 p.m.

 Dr. William Edward Burghardt Du Bois received his Ph.D. from Harvard University in 1896, and provided a standard of excellence for scholarship in any discipline and an especially inspiring model for black scholars.
 Because of the achievements of Dr. Du Bois, West Virginia University has named this fellowship program in his honor.
 This fellowship is open to African American/Black graduate and professional students, excluding students in the Health Sciences.
 Selection is competitive on the basis of academic merit and potential for success in graduate or professional study.

-Awards are paid over a 9-month period, during which time students must be enrolled
+- Awards are paid over a 9-month period, during which time students must be enrolled full-time.

 - Students who are awarded this fellowship will be provided with summer University tuition waivers by request.

 - Nominees must be US citizens or permanent residents.

 - Nominees must be incoming (Fall 2022) graduate students; students admitted for the Spring 2023 and Summer 2023 terms are also eligible.

 - Nominees must have completed an application for on-campus, Fall 2022 admission to a Ph.D. program, J.D., or a College of Creative Arts graduate program no later than the time the fellowship nomination is submitted.
 Note: Health Sciences doctoral students may not be nominated for this fellowship.